Aligning Language Model Benchmarks with Pairwise Preferences: Ablation Studies

-The Learning-to-Rank algorithms used in our ablation studies are summarized in Table~\ref{tab:ltr_methods}.
+We study the effect of learning-to-rank by comparing the performance of the five algorithms described in Table~\ref{tab:ltr_methods} against the ranking performance based on directly aggregating scores from all benchmarks, denoted by \textsc{No learning-to-rank}.
 All algorithms are drawn from \citet{Wang2018TheOptimization}, where they are systematically compared across multiple ranking settings, making them suitable for constructing alternative versions of \textsc{BenchAlign}.
 We refer readers to \citet{Wang2018TheOptimization} for implementation details.
+We perform our evaluation using the $\text{ArmoRM}$ (Helpful) and $\text{DPA}$ preferences on the $30$B+ target from Section~\ref{sec:perf_model_size_splits}.

+Table~\ref{tab:ltr_ablations} reports the ranking performance of the five learning-to-rank methods and the baseline without learning-to-rank.
+We find that \textsc{No learning-to-rank} yields a ranking that is positively correlated with our target preferences based on helpfulness and honesty.
+This suggests that there may be a potential overlap between models' capabilities and their perceived preferences on these benchmark tasks.
+The incorporation of learning-to-rank enables \textsc{BenchAlign} to learn benchmark weightings that better align with the target preference ranking, with all methods achieving $Acc_{pair}$ above 0.7.
+They also outperform around two times higher than \textsc{No learning-to-rank} baseline on the rank correlation $\rho$.
+These results demonstrate that learning-to-rank is effective for aligning benchmarks with target preferences.